ndaly94/Project-2-Fake-BlogFrog/readMe.md

 ## 3. In the empty directory type in "git clone <paste SSH here>" and hit enter
 ## 4. Open the repo in VS Code by typing code . in the command line
 ## 5. Install the primary dependencies with the command "npm i" after cd-ing into the directory
+## 6. Touch a .env which has your mongoURI info and Secret, do not share this with anyone

 # Diagram and Wireframe